shalomtash/prodigy/README.md

 See [landing page](https://Prodigy.netlify.app)

 ## Contribution
-This application is open for public contribution.
+This is a work in progress insights will be highly appreciated.

 ## Screenshots
 <img src="img/login_html.png" width=70% height=70%/>